 Supposing you stay in the Parador, the Castillo de Gibralfaro and the Alcazaba will be your first port of call.
-Both were built during the 11th and 13th century, first as a defense against pirates, then extended to serve as the royal residence during the Arab rule of Spain.
+Both were built during the 11th and 13th centuries, first as a defense against pirates, then extended to serve as the royal residence during Spain’s Arab rule.

 Both are housed in historical buildings, so you get to enjoy the art together with the architecture.

-Then I make my way to the lovely Alameda, a park divided by a broad walkway covered in brilliant tiles, with flowers, palm trees and tiled benches which is the northern border of Soho, the urban art district.
-Close to the Guadalmina river and the port I can’t get enough of the fabulous and monumental murals by famous urban artists.
+Then I make my way to the lovely Alameda, a park divided by a broad walkway covered in brilliant tiles, with flowers, palm trees, and tiled benches, the northern border of Soho, the urban art district.
+Close to the Guadalmina river and the port, I can’t get enough of the fabulous and monumental murals by famous urban artists.

 If you still feel like a bit of shopping, visit a nearby shopping mall, Muelle Uno.

 The name already indicates the address.
-You’ll find chain stores as well as some designer boutiques, and a chic café with great views over the port.
+You’ll find chain stores and some designer boutiques, and a chic café with great views over the port.
 This mall is open from 12.am to 12pm, no siesta.